sunfishcode/rfcs/text/0000-io-safety.md

 is something that can be addressed in the future independently of the solution that comes out of this RFC.

-The rules for file descriptors in this proposal are vague about the identity of raw handle values.
-What does it mean for a resource lifetime to be associated with a handle if the handle is just an integer type.
+The rules for raw handle values in this proposal are vague about the identity such values.
+What does it mean for a resource lifetime to be associated with a handle if the handle is just an integer type?
 Do all integer types with the same value share that association?
-The Rust [reference] defines undefined behavior for memory in terms of [LLVM's pointer aliasing rules]; we could conceivably need a similar concept of handle aliasing rules?
-This doesn't seem necessary for present practical needs, but it could become necessary if there's a need for greater precision.
+The Rust [reference] defines undefined behavior for memory in terms of [LLVM's pointer aliasing rules]; we could conceivably need a similar concept of handle aliasing rules.
+This doesn't seem necessary for present practical needs, but it could be added later if there's a need for greater precision.

 [reference]: https://doc.rust-lang.org/reference/behavior-considered-undefined.html
 [LLVM's pointer aliasing rules]: http://llvm.org/docs/LangRef.html#pointer-aliasing-rules